Harnessing the Continuous Structure: Utilizing the First-order Approach in Online Contract Design: Abstract

 \section{Abstract}

-This work studies the repeated principal-agent problem from an online learning perspective.
+This work studies the online contract design problem.
 The principal's goal is to learn the optimal contract that maximizes her utility through repeated interactions, without prior knowledge of the agent's type (i.e., the agent's cost and production functions).

-I study three different settings when the principal contracts with a \emph{single} agent each round: 1.
-The agents are heterogeneous; 2. the agents are homogenous; 3. the principal interacts with the same agent and the agent is non-myopic.
-I present different approaches and techniques for designing learning algorithms in each setting.
-For heterogeneous agent types, I identify a condition that allows the problem to be reduced to Lipschitz bandits directly.
-For identical agents, I give a polynomial sample complexity scheme to learn the optimal contract based on inverse game theory.
-For strategic non-myopic agents, I design a low strategic-regret mechanism.
-Also, I identify a connection between linear contracts and posted-price auctions, showing the two can be reduced to one another, and give a regret lower bound on learning the optimal linear contract based on this observation.

-I also study a \emph{team production} model.
-I identify a condition under which the principal's learning problem can be reformulated as solving a family of convex programs, thereby showing the optimal contract can be found efficiently.
+We leverage the structure provided by continuous action spaces, which allows the application of first-order conditions (FOC) to characterize the agent's behavior.
+In some cases, we utilize conditions from the first-order approach (FOA) in economics, but in certain settings we are able to apply FOC without additional assumptions, leading to simpler and more principled algorithms.